 1. Can too much time spent looking at screens – computers, tablets, and smartphones – be a problem?

 Yes.
 The American Optometric Association (AOA) says that too much time on digital screens can cause Computer Vision Syndrome (CVS), also known as Digital Eye Strain.
 Symptoms include:

 - Neck and shoulder pain

-Even if your computer is set up at the proper ergonomic distance from your eyes (the Occupational Safety and Health Administration recommends 20-40 inches), think about how you use your other devices:
+Even if your computer is set up at the proper ergonomic distance from your eyes.
+The Occupational Safety and Health Administration recommends 20-40 inches with their computer workstation eTool. think about how you use your other devices: